jhidding/OpenCL-tutorial/README.md

 to have finished, before we can start.
 Each time we enter a command to the queue, we can tie an *event* to it and a list of events on which we need to wait.

+### Lesson 3 (summing a list of numbers)

+- Generate a series of events programmatically.

+To sum a list of numbers, we have a kernel that sums a number at the `global_id` index and a number at a given offset.
+This kernel is then applied several times, each time halving the size of the problem.